kasenetz/hbcd-docs/docs/datacuration/derivatives.md

 *See [Format of File Structure Visuals](#visformat) for further guidance on interpreting the folder tree above.*

 ### MCRIBS & FreeSurfer Source Directories
 MCRIBS and FreeSurfer source directories from [Infant-fMRIPrep](#infant-fmriprep-nibabies) processing are included under `derivatives/` in the data release as well.
-These are intermediate pipeline outputs used for surface reconstruction, organized for the release within the `mcribs/`  and `freesurfer/` folders respctively.
+These are intermediate pipeline outputs used for surface reconstruction, organized for the release within the `mcribs/`  and `freesurfer/` folders, respectively.
 Note that the folder structure uses `<pipeline>/sub-<label>_ses-<label>` instead of the typical derivatives structure `<pipeline_name>/sub-<label>/ses-<label>`.

 #### MCRIBS
-M-CRIB-S *MCRIBReconAll* is a surface reconstruction method developed for neonates using the surface-based Melbourne Children's Regional Infant Brain atlases ([Adamson et al. 2020](https://doi.org/10.1038/s41598-020-61326-2)).
+M-CRIB-S `MCRIBReconAll` is a surface reconstruction method developed for neonates using the surface-based Melbourne Children's Regional Infant Brain atlases ([Adamson et al. 2020](https://doi.org/10.1038/s41598-020-61326-2)).

 <pre class="folder-tree">
 mcribs/